renggli/dart-more/README.md

 Various extensions that make Dart a better place:

-- `bit_list.dart` is a space efficient list storing boolean values.
 - `char_matcher.dart` is a model for character classes, their composition and operations on strings.
+- `collection.dart` is a collection of collection types (bi map, bit list, multi set, range, string).
 - `fraction.dart` provides exact rational number arithmetic.
 - `int_math.dart` is a collection of common mathematical functions on integers.
 - `iterable.dart` is a collection of iterables and iterators.
-- `multiset.data` a data structure where elements might appear more than once.
 - `ordering.dart` a fluent interface for building comparator functions.
-- `range.dart` is a function to create lists of arithmetic progressions.

 And there are more to come ...